mstksg/inCode/copy/entries/fc-statements.md

 </div>

-There are an entire wealth of combinators by which to compose and sequence and manipulate `IO ()`'s together.
+There are an entire wealth of combinators by which to compose and sequence and manipulate `IO ()`s together.
 And many of them you can even write yourself, from scratch.

-There are also many "IO transformers" you have access to --- one notable one being `forkIO`:[^fio]
+There are also many "IO action transformers" you have access to --- one notable one being `forkIO`:[^fio]

 [^fio]: It's actually `forkIO :: IO () -> IO ThreadId`, but we can ignore the "return value" of a `ThreadId` for now, for simplicity.